-Birmingham became the center of the civil rights movement in spring 1963, when Martin Luther King, Jr. and his supporters in the Southern Christian Leadership Conference arrived with a plan they called “Project C”—for confrontation.
-At that point, blacks were forced to attend ...read more
+Birmingham became the center of the civil rights movement in spring 1963, when Martin Luther King Jr. and his supporters in the Southern Christian Leadership Conference arrived with a plan they called “Project C”—for confrontation.
+At that point, Black Americans were forced to ...read more

 Behind Martin Luther King’s Searing 'Letter from Birmingham Jail'

 On April 12, 1963, Dr. Martin Luther King Jr. and nearly 50 other protestors and civil rights leaders were arrested after leading a Good Friday demonstration as part of the Birmingham Campaign, designed to bring national attention to the brutal, racist treatment suffered by ...read more

 Fred Shuttlesworth, Noted Civil Rights Leader, Dies at 89